andrewpmartinez/cosign/README.md

 # COSIGN
 ![cosign-25.png](images/cosign-25.png)

-A go-lang library allowing multiple signers of a single JWT.
-Done in a way that maintains backwards compatability with standard single signer verification.
+A go-lang library that allows multiple signers of a single JWT.
+Done in a way that maintains backward compatibility with standard single signer verification.

 ## Usage